BalderHolst/sqlite-integrated/README.md

 Results: [DatabaseEntry(table: customers, data: {'FirstName': 'Tim'}), DatabaseEntry(table: customers, data: {'FirstName': 'Terhi'})]
 ```

-We can se that there are only two customers with a first name that startes with 't'.
+We can see that there are only two customers with a first name that starts with 't'.

 By default the database prints the sql that is executed in the database, to the terminal.
 This can be disabled by passing `silent=True` to the `run` method.